Abigail Marsh

 Abigail Marsh (born 1976) is an American psychologist and neuroscientist who works as a professor at Georgetown University's Department of Psychology and the Interdisciplinary Neuroscience Program, where she is the director of the Laboratory on Social and Affective Neuroscience.
+Much of Marsh's work pertains to the study of altruism and why people may help others at their own cost.

 Early life and education

 Marsh was born in 1976 and is from Tacoma, Washington.

 She graduated from Dartmouth College in 1999 with a bachelor of arts in psychology.
 She received her PhD in social psychology from Harvard University in 2004, where she previously earned an MA in the same discipline in 2001.

 Career

 After graduating from Harvard, Marsh worked as a postdoctoral researcher at the National Institute of Mental Health until 2008.
 She then began to work at Georgetown University, and in October 2013, she became tenured.

 Marsh is the director of the Laboratory on Social and Affective Neuroscience at Georgetown, which conducts research on empathy, altruism, and other related topics through various methods, such as brain imaging and pharmacology.
 Her research has been funded by the National Institutes of Health, the National Science Foundation, and the John Templeton Foundation.
 She is on the advisory board of Donor to Donor, an organization that promotes living kidney donation.

 Marsh has written articles for Slate, Psychology Today, Business Insider, The Guardian, NPR, The Wall Street Journal, The Chronicle of Higher Education, and other publications.
 In September 2016, she presented her story and work in a TED talk in Banff, Canada.